Analysis

 OpenClaw: Context Window as Memory

-OpenClaw's default approach is the plainest one going: the agent remembers whatever fits in the context window, and forgets the rest (OpenClaw, Memory overview).
+OpenClaw's (opens in a new tab) default approach is the plainest one going: the agent remembers whatever fits in the context window, and forgets the rest (OpenClaw, Memory overview (opens in a new tab)).
 The upside is that there's nothing to babysit.
 No external database, no retrieval to tune, no chance of the agent dredging up something stale.
 Whatever is in context is what it knows.

 The catch is the obvious one.
 Context windows are finite, even the big ones.
 (OpenClaw's usable context depends on the model and config behind it; some setups cap out well below the 1M-token figure people like to quote.)
 A long-running agent eventually loses the early part of a conversation, and an agent chewing through a large task can't keep the whole task state in front of it at once.